 We all want our students engaged in authentic, real-world problem solving, and critical thinking—and project-based learning (PBL) offers us just that.
 A challenge, however, can be assessment and providing evidence of learning when students are engaged in projects where the process is as or even more important as the final product.
 But there is a way to assess student learning outcomes and align with education standards while engaging students in PBL.

-Join Lesa Wang, expert STEAM teacher at the Marymount School of New York, for a live edWebinar where we will explore just this—how to measure what counts in PBL and assess students’ growth and areas for improvement.
-Lesa will share her thoughts on assessment in PBL and best practices she uses in the classroom for measuring student learning, and explore different tools to assist teachers in assessment during PBL.
-Elementary through high school teachers, librarians, and school and district leaders will benefit from attending this session.
-A live Q&A with Lesa will immediately follow the live edWebinar.
+In this edWebinar, Lesa Wang, expert STEAM teacher at the Marymount School of New York, explores just this—how to measure what counts in PBL and assess students’ growth and areas for improvement.
+Lesa shares her thoughts on assessment in PBL and best practices she uses in the classroom for measuring student learning, and explore different tools to assist teachers in assessment during PBL.
+Elementary through high school teachers, librarians, and school and district leaders will benefit from watching this recorded session.

 About the Presenter